zoharbabin/karaokify/README.md

 ## Generating the Transcript

 ### `transcribe.py`
-We’ve included a script `transcribe.py` that uses the [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) library (a modified version of OpenAI’s Whisper) to create a JSON transcript from an input audio file.
+We've included a script `transcribe.py` that uses the [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) library (a modified version of OpenAI's Whisper) to create a JSON transcript from an input audio file.
 The generated transcript is directly compatible with `karaokify.py`.

 Example usage:
 ```bash